A Local’s Guide to the Best Things to Do in Cuyahoga Valley National Park in Ohio

 How long should I spend at Cuyahoga Valley National Park?

 You can see all the highlights at CVNP in 1-2 days.
-(If you want to do all 6 of the things I listed above, I would dedicate one day to doing some hikes and visiting waterfalls, and another day to the train and Towpath Trail.)
+(If you want to do all the things I listed above, I would dedicate one day to doing some hikes and visiting waterfalls, and another day to the train and Towpath Trail.)

 Where should I start?